Chaneya: Chaneya palaeogaea

-Fossils of Chaneya palaeogaea were described from the Late Eocene sediments outcropping at Kučlín near Bílina in northwestern Czech Republic.
-The specimens were first described by Baron Constantin von Ettingshausen in 1868, who placed the new species as Diospyros palaeogaea, assuming a relationship to the ebonys and persimmons.
-This placement was not changed until 2011 when the flora was redescribed by Zlatko Kvacek and Vasilis Teodoridis who recognized the fossils as Chaneya fruits.
+Fossils of Chaneya palaeogaea were described from Late Eocene sediments outcropping at Kučlín near Bílina in northwestern Czech Republic.
+The specimens were first described by Baron von Ettingshausen in 1868, who classified the new species as Diospyros palaeogaea, assuming a relationship to ebonies and persimmons.
+This classified stood until 2011 when the flora was redescribed by Zlatko Kvaček and Vasilis Teodoridis, who reassigned the fossils as Chaneya fruits.